Kray-G/kinx/docs/spec/lib/basic/process.md

 #### Detach

-The `detach` that came out earlier.
+It has been already described but it is a `detach`.
 The process can also be `detach` (detached).
-If separated, the edge with the child will be cut.
+If doing a detach, the communication with the child will be cut.
 You don't have to wait and wait for the end.
 Or rather, you can't do it even if you want to care.

 ```javascript
 var p = new Process(["cmd", "arg1"]).run();